alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 12. Pading data in Web API.
 13. In which .NET version Wen API started?
 14. How to get data from Web Api?
+15. Difference between WCF and Web API
+16. How to use WCF without reference it?

 DB and SQL